 Your best method of trapping rats in your home is to call a professional.
 A professional will likely use one of the trapping methods mentioned above with the exception of the glue trap.
 However, a professional has the knowledge needed to safely dispose of the rat without creating health hazards.

 Reputed, established and professional pest control companies have technicians that are fully qualified, trained, licensed and insured to do the job.
 They are armed with the right tools and the latest techniques to completely exterminate the rats in the shortest possible time.

 A majority of the professional pest control companies offer an initial quote for the job on a no-obligation basis.
 They also work on the premise of a money-back guarantee, that is, they ensure a full refund if they are unable to get rid of the rats.

-Keeping all these points in mind, fast and safe results are obtained when a professional pest control company with professional exterminators is hired for getting rid of rats.
+Keeping all these points in mind, fast and safe results are obtained when a professional pest control company with professional pest control technicians is hired for getting rid of rats.
 If you are experiencing a problem with rats, you need to take action immediately.
-Call the Exterminators at 647-496-2211 or check our online shop for some rat control products.
+Call The Exterminators at 647-496-2211 or check our online shop for some rat control products.